ahmedDaoudi-u/ahmedDaoudi-u/README.md

 # Hi there! 👋

-👋 Hi, I'm [Ahmed](https://www.linkedin.com/in/ahmed-daoudi-aa693a230/), a Data Engineer passionate about Machine Learning, Computer Vision, AI & Deep Learning, Databases & Big Data, DevOps, and Web Development.
+I'm [Ahmed](https://www.linkedin.com/in/ahmed-daoudi-aa693a230/), a Data Engineer passionate about Machine Learning, Computer Vision, AI & Deep Learning, Databases & Big Data, DevOps, and Web Development.
 - As a Data Engineer, I specialize in building robust data pipelines and optimizing infrastructure to extract valuable insights.
 - Currently, I'm working as a DataOps at TEOS, where I'm involved in the development of Odoo modules and ensuring the delivery of projects.
 I leverage CI/CD for deployment using GitLab, Kubernetes, and Portainer.